 My panther comes from the 505th Parachute Regiment's unit crest.
 That panther is for the regiment; this one is mine.

 I'm a typical middle kid.
 My brothers were studious, well-behaved, and educated at the same liberal arts college, you know—Tools.
 I'm not the smartest of the three, just the best-looking.
-Of course I'm kidding—I'm way more intelligent than those two frat boys.
+I'm kidding—I'm way more intelligent than those two frat boys.

 I use army rank abbreviations and 24-hour time.
 Sorry 'bout that, Associated Press Stylebook.